 Each one of these fruity concoctions tastes like a tropical paradise in a glass.

-They’re full of sweet, tangy pineapple and your favorite liquor, too.
+These pineapple cocktails are full of sweet, tangy pineapple and your favorite liquor, too.

 What I love about this pineapple screwdriver is how easy it is to make.

-The tanginess of pineapple contrasts the sweetness of the triple sec in the most amazing way.
+The tanginess of pineapple contrasts the sweetness of the Triple Sec in the most amazing way.